-There were no releases from transport up the shaft in the PABC and no disturbed releases through the anhydrite interbeds.
-Undisturbed releases through the anhydrite interbeds in the PABC were as much as 11 orders of magnitude smaller than the typical disturbed releases, and were therefore not significant contributors to total normalized releases.
+There were no releases from transport up the shaft in the 2009 PABC and no disturbed releases through the anhydrite interbeds.
+Undisturbed releases through the anhydrite interbeds in the 2009 PABC were as much as 11 orders of magnitude smaller than the typical disturbed releases, and were therefore not significant contributors to total

-Because cuttings, cavings, direct brine, and spallings releases account for an overwhelming majority of the total releases, the calculated total releases are most sensitive to uncertainties in the parameters governing these release mechanisms.
-In both the PAVT and the PABC analyses, total normalized releases were most sensitive to uncertainty in waste shear strength (WTAUFAIL), which is a key parameter governing cavings volumes.
-In the PABC, direct brine releases supplant spallings as the second-most important contributor to total releases and even surpass cuttings and cavings at low probabilities.
-The second most important variable in the PABC analysis is WSOLVAR3, a solubility multiplier added to the PABC analysis to represent uncertainty in solubilities for all actinides in the +3 oxidation state.
+Cuttings, cavings, direct brine, and spallings releases continue to account for an overwhelming majority of the total releases, the calculated total releases are most sensitive to uncertainties in the parameters governing these release mechanisms.
+In both the 2004 PABC and the 2009 PABC analyses, total normalized releases were most sensitive to uncertainty in waste shear strength (WTAUFAIL), which continues to be a key parameter governing cavings volumes.

-DOE made changes in the WIPP parameters for the PABC to accommodate the changes discussed above.
-The Agency reviewed the procedural adequacy of changes made to the parameter database for the PABC as well as the technical adequacy of all parameter database changes made since the PAVT.
-The review (Docket A-98-49, Item II-B1-16) showed that the parameters used in the PABC were technically acceptable and appropriately documented.
+DOE made changes in the WIPP parameters for the 2009 PABC to accommodate the changes discussed above.
+The Agency reviewed the procedural adequacy of changes made to the parameter database for the 2009 PABC as well as the technical adequacy of all parameter database changes made since the 2004 PABC.
+EPA 2010g shows that the parameters used in the 2009 PABC were technically acceptable and appropriately documented.